MihlaliKota/MihlaliKota/README.md

 - **Python**

 ## 🌱 I'm A Lifelong Learner
+I'm a Junior Fullstack Developer Candidate at CapaCiTi undergoing an intense program to add skills that'll help me learn valuable tech skills and be more employable.
 I graduated from [CodeSpace Academy](https://www.codespace.co.za/) and I'm continuing my journey in Software Development.

 ## 🎉 Hobbies & Interests
 When I'm not coding, I love to immerse myself in the world of books.
 I'm a calisthenics enthusiast, always pushing myself to new physical heights.
 You'll also find me passionately cheering for Chelsea FC in soccer matches.
 Beyond sports, I'm a culinary explorer, mastering new recipes I find online.
 I consider myself a stoic, always embracing the philosophy of being one percent better than yesterday.